 The University requires that all such research be subject to ethical review.
 Ethical review for DPhil students in the Department is conducted by the Central University Research Ethics Committee.
 The Department does not operate its own research ethics committee.
-Full information is provided on the Research Support web-pages at http://www.admin.ox.ac.uk/researchsupport/integrity/human/.
-The ethical dimensions of the proposed research should be discussed with the D.Phil. supervisor(s) from the outset.
+Full information is provided at https://researchsupport.admin.ox.ac.uk/governance/ethics The ethical dimensions of the proposed research should be discussed with the DPhil supervisor(s) from the outset.
 Students must not submit material for ethical review without the approval of their supervisor(s).